omar0801/fpga-image-pipeline/README.md

 Here’s a quick look at one of the original input images and a processed result:

-- `images/64x64.jpg` – Original resized image
+- `images/64x64.jpg` – Original resised image
 - `images/256x256.jpg` – One of the processed outputs

 ## Notes